jecki/DHParser/documentation_src/manuals/05_testing.rst

 You might expect that a test-report of the parser would show the concrete-syntax-tree (CST) rather than the AST.
-However, the CST can be quite verbose dependning on how far it is curbed or not curbed in the grammar definition, already (see :ref:`simplifying_syntax_trees`) and is usually less informative than the AST.
+However, the CST can be quite verbose depending on how far it is curbed or not curbed in the grammar definition, already (see :ref:`simplifying_syntax_trees`) and is usually less informative than the AST.
 Typically, you'll want to see it only in very particular cases and only when debugging the